vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 the phone number "+923123456789" (country code 92) will be matched using any of the following;
 "03123456789", "923123456789", "+923123456789".

-The reverse is true.
-For example, the phone number "03123456789" will be matched using any of the following; "03123456789", "923123456789", "+923123456789".
+The reverse is partially true.
+For example, the phone number "03123456789" will be matched using "03123456789" or "+923123456789" BUT will NOT be matched using "923123456789".

-However, if a phone number is saved with AND without a country code, then only the contact with the number that matches exactly will be returned.
+If a phone number is saved with AND without a country code, then only the contact with the number that matches exactly will be returned.
 For example, when numbers "+923123456789" and "03123456789" are saved, searching for "03123456789" will return only the contact with that exact number (NOT including the contact with "+923123456789").

 > ℹ️ Matching is not strictly based on the `PhoneEntity.normalizedNumber` (E164 representation) if
 > it is not null.
 In cases where it is null, matching will be done strictly based on the
 > `PhoneEntity.number`.

+> ⚠️ The matching process/results described here may differ across OEMs and/or Android versions.
+> For more details, read https://github.com/vestrel00/contacts-android/issues/337#issuecomment-1843672903

 ### Match.SIP